 - Review the Register or QuickReport of the Accrued Purchase Receipts account in QuickBooks.
 You will find that the Acctivate Inventory Receipt journals are positive and you will find the Purchase Invoice bills are listed as negative.
 If you work through the register they should cancel each other out.

-- You will find that the Acctivate Inventory Receipt journals may be listed in summary and will need to investigate further into Acctivate for the details.
+- You will find that the Acctivate Inventory Receipt journals may be listed in the summary and will need to investigate further into Acctivate for the details.

 - From the Inventory Reports menu select Transaction – Inventory Detail Journal.
 Use the Journal Number that is listed in QuickBooks to find the matching journal details.

 - When reviewing this journal it may have several inventory receipts listed.
-To obtain clarity on the Inventory Receipts there will be Session Number column on this report that will define each specific receipt.
-Use the Inventory Receipts report found in the same section to expose the details of that session include each PO number.
+To obtain clarity on the Inventory Receipts there will be a Session Number column on this report that will define each specific receipt.
+Use the Inventory Receipts report found in the same section to expose the details of that session including each PO number.

 - You should be able to cancel out all inventory receipts with a purchase invoice.
 What will not cancel out will establish your total balance.